robertchase/utool/README.md

 LICENSE
 Makefile
 README.md
-ucol.c
+ucol.py
 ```

 ### syntax
 ```
-ucol [-dDno] column-numbers [filename]
+ucol [-dDns] column-numbers [filename]
 ```

 ### options
 ```
-  -dc       use 'c' as input column delimiter
+  -dc                 use 'c' as input column delimiter --delimiter         (default whitespace)

-            (default whitespace)
-  -Dc       use 'c' as output column delimiter
+  -Dc                 use 'c' as output column delimiter --output-delimiter  (default space)

-            (default space)
-  -n        allow null columns
+  -n                  allow null columns --null-columns

-            Normally, when multiple column delimiters are encountered in sequence, they are treated as a single delimiter.
+                      Normally, when multiple column delimiters are
+                      encountered in sequence, they are treated as a single delimiter.
 If null columns are allowed, each column delimiter starts a new column, and sequential delimiters indicate zero-length columns.

-  -oFile    output filename
+  -s                  handle errors strictly
+  --strict
+                      If a line is encountered that doesn't have enough columns to satisfy the command, it is skipped.
+If the strict flag is set, this condition will cause the program to stop.
 ```

 ## usum